department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/prestabilization.md

 ### Can I get disability compensation from VA?
 Yes, if:
 - You've recently ended your active military service, and
-- You have a severe service-connected disability that is unstable (meaning an illness or injury that is changing in nature or hasn't yet been fully treated)
+- You have a severe service-connected disability that is unstable (meaning an illness or injury that is changing in nature or hasn't yet been fully treated), and
 - Your disability is expected to continue for an unknown amount of time

 ### Who's covered?